zzz0906/LeetCode/README.md

 1 1 1

 for the row, 1 1 0, when we face a 0, we already have a 0 in the third pillar, then in the 1 1 1 in the last row, the last column's pillow shall be 1.
 Thus, the answer is 2*2.
 We record a height array, and scan each row. when we face a 1 then let the height[i], this column ++, or if we face a zero, we cannot keep a continuous pillar, then we let the pillar = 0.

+## 86. Partition List
+Partition it into two list which one is greater than the value and the other is less than the value.

+I use a if else to dertermin if it's the first time to build a *less than list* or a *more than list*.
+I think it will consume a little more time.
+However it run faster than 91.5% programs.